Chainflow/oasis-mission-control/INSTRUCTIONS.md

 - Address : Displays public key of the validator.
 - Oasis Node Status :  Displays whether the node is running or not in the form of UP and DOWN.
 - Validator Status :  Displays the validator health.
 Shows Voting if the validator is in active state or else Jailed.
-- Oasis Node Version : Displays the version of gaia currently running.
+- Oasis Node Version : Displays the version of oasis_node currently running.
-- Block Time Difference : Displays the time difference between previous block and current block.
+- Block Time Difference : Displays the time difference between previous block and current block on the validator.
 - Current Block Height - Validator : Displays the current block height committed by the validator.
 - Current Block Height - Network : Displays the current block height of a network.
-- Block Diffrence : Displays the difference of validator and network block heights.
+- Block Diffrence : Displays the difference between validator and network block heights.
-- Last Missed Block Range : Displays the continuous missed blocks range based on the threshold given in the config.toml
+- Last Missed Block Range : Displays the last continuous missed blocks range based on the threshold given in the config.toml
 - Blocks Missed In last 48h : Displays the count of blocks missed by the validator in last 48 hours.
 - No.of Peers : Displays the total number of peers connected to the validator.
 - Voting Power : Displays the voting power of the validator.
-- Escrow : Displays delegation balance of the validator.
+- Escrow : Displays the delegation balance of the validator.
 - Address Balance : Displays the account balance of the validator.
-- Worker Epoch Number - Validator: Displays the worker epoch number of the validator.
+- Worker Epoch Number - Validator: Displays the current worker epoch number of the validator.
-- Worker Epoch Number - Network : Displays the worker epoch number of a network.
+- Worker Epoch Number - Network : Displays the current worker epoch number of a network.
-- Worker Epoch Difference : Displays the difference between validator and network worker epoch numbers.
+- Worker Epoch Difference : Displays the difference between validator and network epoch numbers.
-- No Of Proposals : Displays number of consenus signed proposals (Will get this from prometheus metrics)
+- No Of Proposals : Displays number of consenus signed proposals (Retreived from prometheus metrics)
 - Abci Db Size : Displays the db size (MiB) (Accroding to prometheus metrics)

    **Note:**
-    - To get `Abci Db Size` and `No Of Proposals` you have to enable prometheus flag before starting oasis node. (ex: `--metrics.mode pull` `--metrics.address 0.0.0.0:3001` you have to add these falgs while running oasis node) .
+    - To get `Abci Db Size` and `No Of Proposals` you have to enable the prometheus flag before starting oasis node. (ex: `--metrics.mode pull` `--metrics.address 0.0.0.0:3001` you have to add these falgs while running oasis node) .
-   - To get `Voting Power` you should have enabled the consensusrpc falg. (ex: `--worker.consensusrpc.enabled` should have added in oasis-node )
+   - To get `Voting Power` you should have enabled the consensusrpc flag. (ex: `--worker.consensusrpc.enabled` should be added when oasis-node is started.)

-**Note:** The above mentioned metrics will be calculated and displayed according to the validator address which will be configured in config.toml.
+**Note:** The above mentioned metrics will be calculated and displayed according to the validator address which was configured in config.toml.

 For alerts regarding system metrics, a Telegram bot can be set up on the dashboard itself.
 A new notification channel can be added for the Telegram bot by clicking on the bell icon on the left hand sidebar of the dashboard.